Matilda of Hainaut

 Matilda of Hainaut (French: Mathilde de Hainaut; November 1293 – 1331), also known as Maud and Mahaut, was Princess of Achaea from 1316 to 1321.
 She was the only child of Isabella of Villehardouin and Florent of Hainaut, co-rulers of Achaea from 1289 to 1297.
 After Florent's death in 1297, Isabella continued to rule alone until she remarried to Philip of Savoy in 1300.
 Per arrangements made with King Charles II of Naples, Isabella was not allowed to marry without his consent and after Philip failed to adequately participate in the king's campaigns against Epirus, Charles in 1307 revoked their rights to Achaea.
 Matilda, just fourteen years old, tried to press her claim as their heir but was refused by the bailiff Nicholas III of Saint Omer, who instead chose to wait for orders from Naples.
 Shortly thereafter, Charles appointed his favorite son, Philip of Taranto as the new Prince of Achaea.

-Philip of Taranto spent little time in Greece and appointed as his bailiff Guy II de la Roche, Matilda's husband (who she had married at age 7, about 7 years earlier).
+Philip of Taranto spent little time in Greece and appointed as his bailiff Guy II de la Roche, Matilda's husband (whom she had married at age 7, about 7 years earlier).
 Guy did not last long in this position, dying in 1308.
 Matilda was then betrothed by Philip of Taranto to his eldest son, Charles of Taranto.
 In 1313, this betrothal was broken off and Matilda was married to Louis of Burgundy as compensation to the House of Burgundy due to Philip of Taranto in the same year having married Catherine of Valois, previously betrothed to Hugh V, Duke of Burgundy.
 Philip of Taranto also renounced his rulership of Achaea and bestowed the Principality of Achaea on Matilda and Louis.
 Before they had travelled to their new domain, Achaea was seized in 1315 by the usurper Ferdinand of Majorca.
 Matilda and Louis landed in Achaea in early 1316 and secured control of the principality after the defeat and death of Ferdinand in the Battle of Manolada.
 Their co-rule did not last long; Louis died less than a month later, widowing Matilda (now 22-years-old) for the second time.